 Beyoncé's childhood home in Houston burns on Christmas morning

 The fire was reported at about 2 a.m.
-Monday and the Houston Fire Department arrived on the scene of the two-story brick house within three to five minutes, the Houston Chronicle reported.
+Monday and the Houston Fire Department arrived at the scene of the two-story brick house within three to five minutes, the Houston Chronicle reported.

 "We had it contained in about 10 minutes," Houston Fire Department District Chief Justin Barnes told the newspaper.